babashka/sci/doc/forking.md

 # Forkable SCI worlds

+Full runtime forking is enabled with
+`(sci/init {:runtime-mode :forkable})`.
+In the default `:standard` mode SCI retains its direct execution paths and `sci/fork` preserves its historical behavior of copying only the namespace environment.

-`sci/fork` creates a branch of an interpreter's runtime state.
+In forkable mode, `sci/fork` creates a branch of an interpreter's runtime state.
 Namespace maps, SCI Var roots and metadata, SCI-created atom state, and values of SCI-created volatiles are part of that state.
 Existing Vars, refs, aliases, and interpreted functions keep their identity; their meaning is selected by the world in which